Project Commands

 # Simple project with defaults (feature pattern, SQLite, auto package manager)

-fastman new my-api
+fastman create my-api

 # Production-ready with PostgreSQL and feature architecture

-fastman new my-api --pattern=feature --database=postgresql
+fastman create my-api --pattern=feature --database=postgresql

 # Quick prototype with API versioning pattern

-fastman new prototype --pattern=api --database=sqlite
+fastman create prototype --pattern=api --database=sqlite

 # Firebase project (no SQL, no Alembic migrations)

-fastman new mobile-backend --database=firebase
+fastman create mobile-backend --database=firebase

 # Minimal project — smaller dependency footprint

-fastman new tiny-api --minimal
+fastman create tiny-api --minimal

 # Include GraphQL support alongside REST

-fastman new gql-api --graphql
+fastman create gql-api --graphql

 What Gets Created